apache/iotdb/docs/UserGuide/Query-Data/Aggregate-Query.md

 It costs 0.003s
 ```

 **Example 3:** Attention，the devices named `wt01` under databases `ln` and `sgcc` are grouped together, since they are regarded as devices with the same name.
-If you need to further count the number of data points in different devices under different storage groups, you can use the following query:
+If you need to further count the number of data points in different devices under different databases, you can use the following query:

 ```sql
 select count(status) from root.** group by level = 1, 3